Expresso Bongo (film): Plot

 Sleazy hustler Johnny Jackson is always on the lookout for fresh talent to exploit, while managing his hectic life with his stripper girlfriend, Maisie King.
 Maisie is looking to find a better life in singing.

 Jackson discovers a teenage singer named Bert Rudge in an espresso coffee shop and sets about sending him along the rocky road to fame.
 He changes his name to Bongo Herbert and soon gets him a record deal and a relationship with an ageing American singing sensation Dixie Collins.

-Johnny gets a meeting with Mr Mayer of Garrick Records and gets Maisie to phone him there pretending to be representative from the His Master's Voice label, this prompts Mr Mayer into giving Bongo a contract.
+Johnny gets a meeting with Mr Mayer of Garrick Records and gets Maisie to phone him there pretending to be representative from the HMV record label, this prompts Mr Mayer into giving Bongo a contract.

 However, Bongo soon realises that his 50/50 contract, which he naively agreed with Johnny, is not as great as he thought it was, and breaks from Johnny's contract with help from Dixie Collins, because Bongo is still legally a minor.